material-motion/material-motion/plan-execution-pattern.md

 A plan describes **what you want something to do** or **how you want it to behave**.

-Every [primitive](../primitives.md) can be described with a plan.
-For example, "draggable" and "fade in" are two distinct plans.
+For example, "be draggable" and "fade in" are two distinct plans.
 Their execution might use Gesture and Tween primitives.

 Consider the following pseudo-code: